 The value of any investment and any income arising from it is not guaranteed and may go down as well as up and an investor may not get back the sum invested.
 This is because the price of a Sub-fund's Shares is determined by changing conditions in the market(s) in which the Sub-fund invests.
+This may be affected by various factors such as economic growth or recession, changes in interest or currency rates, changes in actual or perceived creditworthiness of issuers, adverse investor sentiment generally, market liquidity, real or perceived adverse market conditions and the risks inherent in investment in securities markets.
+Further, legal, political, regulatory and tax changes, may include introduction of restrictions on who may invest in certain markets or securities, or enhanced disclosure requirements, may also cause fluctuations in markets and securities prices, as may external factors or physical risks such as climate change or developments in technology.

-Where a preliminary charge is imposed, should an investor sell his Shares after a short period he may not (even in the absence of a fall in the value of the Sub-fund) realise the amount originally invested.
+Where a preliminary charge is imposed, should an investor redeem his Shares after a short period he may not (even in the absence of a fall in the value of the Sub-fund) realise the amount originally invested.
 Any investment should, therefore, be regarded as long-term.